top of page

 ABOUT

-Clemson University's Glenn Department of Civil Engineering and Wood Utilization + Design Institute are partnering with the Softwood Lumber Board to host a 2.5-day, hands-on workshop for engineering faculty.
-The workshop will cover wood engineering and design, and strategies for incorporating this subject matter into your teaching, research and outreach.
-It will include presentations from guest speakers, tours of Clemson’s mass timber facilities and active dialogue among participants to equip you with effective strategies for integrating wood engineering into your work and classroom.
-This workshop will cover topics relevant to both light frame and mass timber constructions.
+Clemson University’s School of Architecture and Wood Utilization + Design Institute are partnering with the Softwood Lumber Board and U.S. Endowment for Forestry and Communities to host a two-and-a-half-day, hands-on workshop for architecture faculty.
+Learn about mass timber design and building, and strategies for incorporating this subject matter into your teaching, research and outreach.
+The workshop will include presentations from guest speakers, tours of Clemson’s mass timber facilities, and active dialogue among participants to equip you with effective strategies for integrating mass timber into your work.
+This workshop is all-inclusive for participants.
+Travel expenses, lodging and meals are funded through a generous grant from the Softwood Lumber Board and U.S. Endowment for Forestry and Communities.

 Schedule